jtich40/module-1-challenge/README.md

-# module-1-challenge
-module 1 challenge assignment
+# Module 1 Challenge Assignment

+## Description

+This assignment takes the original codebase for Horiseon's website and updates it to reflect accessibility standards.
+This ultimately improves the website's SEO (search engine optimization).

+image.png